codex-storage/questionable/Readme.md

   # this is reached, and y is not defined
 ```

-The `without` statement can be used to place guards that ensure that an optional
+The `without` statement can be used to place guards that ensure that an Option
 contains a value:

 ```nim